 Working with Professionals

 When being assigned to these various areas of software development, it has been a great benefit to exchange ideas, ask advice and review solutions with peers.
-Probably the best thing at Intopalo Digital are the colleagues, people with a vast area of knowledge and talent, who always have time to support a colleague wrestling with a topic.
+Probably the best thing at Insta Digital are the colleagues, people with a vast area of knowledge and talent, who always have time to support a colleague wrestling with a topic.
 From seasoned seniors to freshmen juniors, there is a huge amount of mastery and skills to share.

 It is great to work for customer projects when colleagues contribute their experience and vision - that helps us to add more value instead of just being hired pairs of hands writing code, and it makes working days interesting and enjoyable.

-Having been over four years now at Intopalo Digital, now a part of the Insta group, I can see being employed here was a very successful move.
+Having been over five years now at Insta Digital, now a part of the Insta group, I can see being employed here was a very successful move.
 Recently a new interest in adding a managerial role again and taking on more responsibilities has awakened - but undoubtedly I want to keep my main focus on the “real work” as we programmers would call it, and the company is happy with that.